geometric-intelligence/ece594n/hw-geomviz/README.md

     - `plot_geodesic` allows to visualise a (discretised) geodesic.
 Takes either point and tangent vec as parameters, or initial point and end point as parameters.

     − `plot_vector_field` allows to visualise vectors fields.
 Takes points and tangent vecs as parameters.

-## Additional remarks

-- Your code should be documented with docstrings, see [here for docstring guidelines](https://github.com/geomstats/geomstats/blob/master/docs/contributing.rst#writing-docstrings).
-- Your visualization functions should work with only matplotlib.
-- Your code should pass the GitHub Action tests when you push your PR to Geomstats GitHub.

 ## Grading Criteria